-Delray Beach Development back on track with amendment
+Delray Beach development back on track with amendment

-The Delray Beach Community Redevelopment Agency, or CRA, is split on whether to alter a contract for a developer.
+The Delray Beach CRA is split on whether to alter a contract for a developer.

 "I definitely want to give them an opportunity to come back and prove us wrong," Commissioner Kelcey Cordell Brooks said.

-The builder, BH3 Management, has approached the board to negotiate a fourth amendment to their purchase and sale agreement of the three blocks they're looking to develop.
+The builder, BH3 Management, has approached the board to negotiate a fourth amendment to their purchase and sale agreement of the three blocks it's looking to develop.

-"That fourth amendment will allow the development team to have ten additional months to get all of their approvals for this project," attorney Neil Schiller said.
+"That fourth amendment will allow the development team to have 10 additional months to get all of their approvals for this project," attorney Neil Schiller said.

-A project centered around the 600-800 blocks of West Atlantic Avenue that BH3 said will include a Publix, office space, affordable housing, and retail.
-It's a venture with support saying it's just what the is in need of.
+The project is centered around the 600-800 blocks of West Atlantic Avenue that BH3 said will include a Publix, office space, affordable housing and retail.

-But Board Chair Shirley Ervin Johnson said BH3 has already had multiple opportunities to take care of business but said they have come up short each time.
+But Johnson said BH3 has already had multiple opportunities to take care of business, but she said it has come up short each time.

 "We don't see them until it's time for some dramatic action on our part to give them more time," she said.